rfaulk/developers.spiceworks.com/source/documentation/cloud-apps/reference/helpdesk.md

 ##### Response

-This request will return the updated ticket JSON, see the [single ticket response](#response-1).
+This request will return the updated ticket, see the [single ticket response JSON](#response-1).

 #### Create a comment